-This song for kids teaches children all about the history and origins of the St. Patrick’s Day holiday, including traditions like leprechauns, wearing green, the pot of gold, and rainbows.
+This video for kids teaches children all about the history and origins of the St. Patrick’s Day holiday, including traditions like leprechauns, wearing green, and the pot of gold.

 Finally, Celtic songs are a wonderful way to get kids up and moving to music.
 They are great for encouraging improvised Irish dancing or simply marching and skipping.
 Here are two that will surely get your students up and moving!

 St. Patrick’s Day Crafts

 This 3D Over the Rainbow is a fun and challenging craft for kids to make!
 Add some pennies to the pot of gold to make it extra special!